5 linked to Kansas City metro chapter of Proud Boys arrested

 A probable cause affidavit alleges the three men wore tactical-style gear, including helmets and gloves.
 Chrestman also arrived with a respirator and a wooden club or axe handle disguised as a flag, and they had a piece of orange tape affixed to a backpack or headgear to distinguish them in the crowd.

-Also arrested on similar charges in Arizona were a brother and sister, Felicia and Cory Konold, who prosecutors contend were also linked to the Kansas City chapter of the Proud Boys.
+Also arrested on similar charges in Arizona were a brother and sister, Felicia and Cory Konold, who prosecutors contend conspired with the Kansas City chapter of the Proud Boys.
+The siblings, who live in the Tucson area, are accused of conspiring with Chrestman, Kuehne and Colon to interfere with police during the riot.

 Video footage captured Chrestman at one point turning to the crowd unlawfully assembled on the Capitol grounds, and shouting: “Whose house is this?”
 The crowd responded “Our house!”
 Chrestman shouted, “Do you want your house back?”
-After the Crowd responded, “Yes,” Chrestman shouted back: “Take it!”
+After the crowd responded, “Yes,” Chrestman shouted back: “Take it!”

+The affidavit alleges Chrestman, and the Konold siblings were at or near the front of the crowd at the police barrier after the metal barricades were toppled.
+They also moved to the front of the crowd after the next police line was overwhelmed.

+At one point Chrestman removed the black helmet he was wearing and put on what appears to be a respirator, according to the affidavit.
+Felicia Konold then helped her brother put on Chrestman’s helmet.